Signed in as:

 No. For the well-being of our pups, new owners will need to pick their new puppy up in person.
 We are located about 30 minutes east of Lansing, Michigan's capital city.
 If you choose to fly to pick-up your puppy, Capital Region International Airport (LAN) and Flint Bishop International Airport (FNT) are both less than 30 miles away.
 Arrangements can be made to meet you at either of these airports.
 Most airlines allow you to travel with a puppy as a carry-on which is the least stressful way for your puppy to fly.

-Venmo or PayPal are acceptable for the $500 non-refundable deposit to hold your desired puppy.
+A $500 non-refundable deposit to hold an agreed-upon puppy can be made via Venmo (@VonLoosLLC), PayPal (@VonLoosLLC), or with a credit card at pay.vonloosdachshunds.com.
 The remaining balance is due in cash on pick-up day.
 No checks or money orders.
+Please note that 6% Michigan Sales Tax will apply.

 Your puppy can come home at 8 weeks, or shortly thereafter.